bekasa/astro/src/pages/blog/modern-web-browsers.md

 <h3> Internet Explorer 11</h3>

 The most criticized browser in history for it's numerous faults including security flaws and non-adherence to web standards.
-It has had a checkered history but is probably the oldest browser and is now at version 11 but is the best incarnation yet.
+It has had a chequered history but is probably the oldest browser and is now at version 11 but is the best incarnation yet.
 Microsoft is not supporting earlier versions so die hard users should upgrade to the latest version.

 It looks just the same as previous versions in 9 and 10.
 The changes are under the hood with faster loading pages.
 Also incorporating a prediction process which allows background loading of predicted links.
 If followed the linked page displays instantly.